infochimps-sales/smart-maintenance-demo/README.md

 joe.hahn@infochimps.com,
 20 May 2015

-This is the Github repository for the master branch of the Smart Maintenance Demo for Hadoop, this demo uses python's scikit-learn machine-learning algorithm to perform predictive maintenance on 200 simulated motors, with much (but not all) of the work being done in parallell across the Hadoop cluster's datanodes.
+This is the Github repository for the master branch of the Smart Maintenance Demo for Hadoop.
+This demo uses python's scikit-learn machine-learning algorithm to perform predictive maintenance on 200 simulated motors, with much (but not all) of the computation being done in parallell across the Hadoop cluster's datanodes using Spark.

 ###To install: